-Earth is crammed full of heaven.
 Isaiah sees it.
 Peter sees it.
 And St Paul in our Epistle lesson sees it.
 But he sees it in a slightly different way.
 Because while Isaiah and Peter are both looking forward to the salvation found in Christ, for Paul, Christ stands behind him.
-Showing him a world changed by the Gospel.
+Christ has already come.
+His salvation is already here.